deepflowio/docs/translate/translated/04-best-practice/01-agent-advanced-config.md

 deepflow-ctl agent-group-config list
 ```

-### Get the agent-group-config configuration
+### Get the configuration of agent-group-config

 ```bash
 deepflow-ctl agent-group-config list <Your-agent-group-ID> -o yaml
 ```

-### Get all configurations and their default values for agent-group-config
+### Get all configurations and their default values of agent-group-config

 ```bash
 deepflow-ctl agent-group-config example
 ```

-### Update the agent-group-config configuration
+### Update the configuration of agent-group-config

 ```bash
 deepflow-ctl agent-group-config update -f your-agent-group-config.yaml